The Trinity Handbook

 Careers Education, Information, Advice & Guidance (CEIAG) Policy

 Trinity believes that Careers Education, Information, Advice and Guidance (CEIAG) is an essential part of the education of all students.
-The school acknowledges that it must help students in their preparation for making choices and making progress which will ultimately affect their future pathways into adult life.
-This commitment is demonstrated in the Mission Statement of the school:
+The school acknowledges that it must help students in their preparation for making choices which will ultimately affect their future pathways into adult life.
+This commitment is demonstrated in the Mission statement of the school:

-Furthermore, we agree with research that states, ‘Young people who are uncertain or unrealistic about career ambitions are three times more likely to spend significant periods of time not in education, employment or training (NEET).
+Furthermore, ‘Young people who are uncertain or unrealistic about career ambitions are three times more likely to spend significant periods of time not in education, employment or training (NEET).
 Providing careers services will ensure young people can select educational routes (and then begin their working life in a job) that are suitable for them.’
 (DfE.
 Careers Guidance and Inspiration in School.
 Statutory Guidance, March 2015)